 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
-Emphasis is placed on the concepts of cellular regulation, perfusion, infection, immunity, mobility, comfort, behaviors, health-wellness-illness, clinical decision-making, interventions, managing care, and safety.
+Emphasis is placed on the concepts of cellular regulation, perfusion, infection, immunity, mobility, comfort, behaviors, clinical health-wellness-illness, decision-making, caring interventions, managing care, and safety.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.